November 08, 2024 by Lenny Rudow

 Buying Storm Damaged Boats: Risks & Opportunities

 Whenever hurricanes hit a coastline, soon after there’s a flood of hurricane-damaged boats on the used boat market.
 Many of these boats are declared a total loss by the insurance company and are sold at auction, as-is where-is, often at below bargain-basement prices.
 Some are bought back from the insurance company by the owners at its “salvage value.”
 In either case, these storm-damaged boats commonly go for a fraction of what they were worth prior to the weather event.
 If you’re willing to take the risk that goes along with buying a boat that’s suffered significant damage, you may be able to get one that was worth hundreds of thousands of dollars for tens of thousands, but the old saying “let the buyer beware” has never been more apt.
+If you're tempted to take on a damaged project boat even after reading this article, then before you take the plunge we recommend that you use a yacht broker or marine surveyor as a sounding board to explore potential issues and outcomes you might not have considered.

 With a weather map like this, you know there will soon be storm-damaged boats on the market.
 Imagery by NOAA.